tencurse/neocities/src/resources/dev.md

 - **[The Odin Project](https://www.theodinproject.com/)** – The ultimate web development online course.
 It’s free and extensive.
 Teaches the basics of the basics.
 Highly recommend!
   - The biggest hurdle here is that it asks you to dual–boot Linux if you’re on Windows.
 You can [install WSL instead](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview), but it’s not officially supported by the Project’s community.
 - **[Create a static site using 11ty and deploy to neocities](https://flamedfury.com/guides/11ty-homepage-neocities/)** – The holy grail tutorial that helped me so I never have to use `<iframe>`s for navigation menus, and now you don’t have to, too.
+  - [Whiona's 11ty Neocities workflow](https://whiona.weblog.lol/2023/10/my-neocities-workflow:-using-eleventy-and-the-cli-to-speed-up-development) - [Whiona](https://whiona.me) also has a great writeup that may be easier to follow for beginners/non-coders
 - [The Modern JavaScript Tutorial](https://javascript.info/) – Great for both beginners and advanced users, though some of it may be _too_ advanced.
 - [A Complete Guide to Dark Mode on the Web](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web) – CSS Tricks tutorial on implementing dark mode on your website
   - [Simple dark mode with CSS variables](https://lukelowrey.com/css-variable-theme-switcher/) – A quick and easy tutorial on implementing dark mode if you don’t have time for the fundamentals